 - Add butter in small pieces and continue mixing gently until ganache is once again uniform.

 - Chill tarts until ready to serve.
-Remove 30 minutes before serving to allow filling to soften a bit.
+Remove 30 minutes before serving to allow the filling to soften a bit.
 Garnish with fruit or whipped cream.

 Crust dough may be stored, well-wrapped, in the refrigerator one week.
 Or store in the freezer for 6 months.
 I prefer to freeze the raw tart shells and bake the day I want to serve them for maximum freshness with last-minute convenience.